nhibernate/nhibernate.github.io/doc/reference2-0en/from-nh1-2-1ga-to-nh2-0-0.markdown

 * NHibernate will return long for count(*) queries on SQL Server

-* <formula> must contain parenthesis when needed
+* `<formula>` must contain parenthesis when needed

-* The HQL functions names may cause conflic in your HQL (reserved names are: substring,locate,trim,length,bit_length,coalesce,nullif,abs,mod,sqrt,upper,lower,cast,extract,concat,current_timestamp,sysdate,second,minute,hour,day,month,year,str)
+* The HQL functions names may cause conflic in your HQL (reserved names are: substring, locate, trim, length, bit_length, coalesce, nullif, abs, mod, sqrt, upper, lower, cast, extract, concat, current_timestamp, sysdate, second, minute, hour, day, month, year, str)

-* <any> when meta-type="class" the persistent type is a string containing the Class.FullName (In order to set a parameter in a query you must use SetParameter("paraName", typeof(YourClass).FullName, NHibernateUtil.ClassMetaType) )
+* `<any>` when meta-type="class" the persistent type is a string containing the Class.FullName (In order to set a parameter in a query you must use SetParameter("paraName", typeof(YourClass).FullName, NHibernateUtil.ClassMetaType) )

 ### Mapping

-* <any> : default meta-type is "string" (was "class")
+* `<any>` : default meta-type is "string" (was "class")